 Okay, so this thing we call writing is not the easiest thing in the world.
 Hey, if it were, everyone would be doing it.
-Actually, with the eBook self-publishing revolution underway, I wonder if everyone is doing it.
+Actually, since the advent of the eBook self-publishing revolution, I think everyone is doing it.
 The real trick, in my opinion, is to produce high quality work that meets professional standards.
 This will give us our best chance of rising above all that white noise out there.
 In modern times, the marketing folks at Nike said it succinctly: “Just do it.”
 Larry the Cable Guy simplified even that: “Git’r done!”

 Great advice, but I prefer Shakespeare’s rather more eloquent version: “There is a tide in the affairs of men, which, taken at the flood, leads on to fortune; omitted, and all the voyage of their lives is bound in shallows and miseries.”
-The flood now rises.
-I’m going to ride that wave.
+The flood now rises, and I’m riding that wave.
 How about you?

 Why do I read?

-My favorite author is Mark Helprin, whose gift of language and extraordinary characters raise me up.
+One of my favorite authors is Mark Helprin, whose gift of language and extraordinary characters raise me up.
 If you haven’t read A Soldier of the Great War, Memoir from Antproof Case, or Winter’s Tale, you’ve missed a wonderful experience.
 And if I could step into the shoes of one character, it would be Lee Child’s enigmatic Jack Reacher.
 Man, that guy intrigues me.

 Now that I’m running Evolved Publishing, I’ve had the distinct pleasure of working with some truly talented authors, and enjoyed some really great books.
 I hope you’ll discover them, too.
 You’ll be glad you did.